Aminatta Forna: Mother of All Myths

+Mother of All Myths is a nonfiction work published in 1998.
+It explores the contemporary culture and myths surrounding motherhood.

 The Devil that Danced on the Water

-The Devil that Danced on the Water (2002), Forna's first book, received wide critical acclaim across the UK and the US.
-It was broadcast on BBC Radio.
-It was a runner-up for the UK's Samuel Johnson Prize for non-fiction.
+The Devil that Danced on the Water (2002), Forna's second book, received wide critical acclaim across the UK and the U.S. Broadcast on BBC Radio, it was a runner-up for the UK's Samuel Johnson Prize for non-fiction.

 Forna had returned to Sierra Leone to try to clear her father's name.
 With her stepmother's cooperation, she learned more about the conspiracy related to her father's death, and interviewed many people who had testified against him.
 Her childhood and this investigation, or quest, are the subject of her memoir.

 These events contributed to her continued writing about the theme of psychological trauma in many of her subsequent novels.
 Her memoir expresses her anger and sorrow about her father's arrest, imprisonment and political execution for supposed treason.

-She wrote, "It was as though this terrible knowledge, of the lies and the manipulation, the greed and the corruption, the fear and violence had been with me for ever.
+She wrote: "It was as though this terrible knowledge, of the lies and the manipulation, the greed and the corruption, the fear and violence had been with me for ever.
 So this is innocence lost, what it feels like.
 The country had changed, I had changed - as for the past, it was irrevocably altered."

 Ancestor Stones

-Ancestor Stones, Forna's second book and first novel, won the Hurston/Wright Legacy Award for debut fiction in the US and the LiBeraturpreis in Germany.
+Ancestor Stones, Forna's third book and first novel, won the Hurston/Wright Legacy Award for debut fiction in the U.S. and the LiBeraturpreis in Germany.
 It was nominated for the International Dublin Literary Award.

 The Washington Post selected Ancestor Stones as one of the most important books of 2006.
 In 2007, Forna was ranked by Vanity Fair magazine as one of Africa's best new writers.